Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 default_credential = DefaultAzureCredential()

-# async credentials have the same API and configuration as
+# async credentials have the same API and configuration their synchronous counterparts,
-# their synchronous counterparts...
 from azure.identity.aio import ClientSecretCredential

 credential = ClientSecretCredential(client_id, client_secret, tenant_id)

-# ...and are used with async Azure SDK clients in the same way
+# and are used with async Azure SDK clients in the same way
 from azure.keyvault.aio import SecretClient

 client = SecretClient(vault_url, credential)